YvesBas/TadariDeep/README.md

 There were not properly benchmarked against Birdnet but on a few tests, we found that Birdnet performed better on high SNR songs, but less on calls or low SNR songs.

-Reference sound used are 90% Xeno-Canto and the remaining sounds labelled by Stuart Newson (BTO) and me.
+Training data used are 90% Xeno-Canto and the remaining sounds labelled by Stuart Newson (BTO) and me through Tadarida-L

 Current authors: Didier Bas (main developper) and Yves Bas (mainly involved in design and testing)